benchmark-subsetting/cere/doc/cere-tutorial.1.md

     $ cd ~/cere/examples/NPB3.0-SER/FT/

 CERE capture and replay require specific LLVM compiler passes.
-To easily compile an application, CERE includes a compiler wrapper, `ccc`, which is located at `~/cere/src/ccc/ccc`.
-You can either use `ccc` directly to compile and link a program, or modify the `Makefile` so it uses `ccc`.
+To easily compile an application, CERE includes a compiler wrapper, `cerec`.
+You can either use `cerec` directly to compile and link a program, or modify the `Makefile` so it uses `cerec`.

 For FT the `Makefile` has already been configured to use `ccc`.
 The file `~cere/example/NPB3.0-SER/config/make.def` contains the following definitions:

-    F77 = ../../../src/ccc/ccc
+    F77 = ../../../src/cerec
-    FLINK = ../../../src/ccc/ccc
+    FLINK = ../../../src/cerec
-    CC = ../../../src/ccc/ccc
+    CC = ../../../src/cerec
-    CLINK = ../../../src/ccc/ccc
+    CLINK = ../../../src/cerec

 ## CONFIGURATION OF CERE